Remarks on the existence of CMC Cauchy surfaces: Some CMC existence results

 In \cite{Dilts}, Dilts and Holst make the point that Bartnik's nonexistence example also rules out Cauchy surfaces having mean curvature which is either strictly positive everywhere, or strictly negative curvature (but not necessarily constant).
 This, together with some other considerations, led them to make the following conjecture.

-\begin{conj}[\cite{Dilts}, Conjecture 3.7] Let $(M,g)$ be a spacetime with compact Cauchy surfaces, which satisfies the strong energy condition.
-If $(M,g)$ has a Cauchy surface of constant \textsl{signed} mean curvature, then it contains a CMC Cauchy surface. \end{conj}
+\begin{conjecture}[\cite{Dilts}, Conjecture 3.7] Let $(M,g)$ be a spacetime with compact Cauchy surfaces, which satisfies the strong energy condition.
+If $(M,g)$ has a Cauchy surface of constant \textsl{signed} mean curvature, then it contains a CMC Cauchy surface. \end{conjecture}

 Theorem \ref{maincmcexist} below provides some partial support for this conjecture.
 In that theorem one assumes the existence of a compact Cauchy surface with strictly positive mean curvature, as one would expect to exist in `big bang' spacetimes.
 It also assumes a certain future completeness condition, as we now describe.